Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 E-Commerce Intellectual Property Rights

 Mobile banking is becoming increasingly popular and is seen as a more secure and reliable alternative to mainstream banks, which are subject to service disruptions and street crime.
 The sector is composed of the country’s two cell-phone providers, Digicel and Natcom.
 Under a mandate from the Haitian Central Bank, both providers are using a bank-led partnership to deliver their mobile money services to their customers.
 Standard services include cash in/cash out, airtime purchases, formal bill payment, informal payroll, international remittances, and repayment loans.
+Telephone companies are aggressively promoting mobile money payments to facilitate commerce and more merchants are accepting mobile payments.

 Many companies and informal business owners are taking advantage of social media platforms to maximize their online presence and boost their brand visibility.
 The digital marketing sector is growing rapidly, digital is therefore a promising sector.
 And three areas of activity are technical, customer relations and web marketing.
 There is a lack of developers, data analysts and data scientists.
 In Haiti and since the beginning of the pandemic, companies are increasingly prioritizing social networks as a mode of communication.
 The increase in network presence and visibility has also dramatically increased.
 Many entrepreneurs are also advertising on WhatsApp groups.